 Early Bird Schools Offer*

 For a limited time only we are offering an early bird discount for non-fee-paying schools.
-All eligible schools that sign up before 31 May 2022 will receive 20% off their 2022 Big Draw Subscription!
+All eligible schools that sign up before 31 May 2023 will receive 20% off their 2023 Big Draw Subscription!
 If you missed out on this offer in 2022, don't forget to sign up to our newsletter to be the first to know about our discounts & offers!

 The Big Draw Festival in Schools: learning Through Drawing

 The Big Draw Festival is an annual celebration of the power of drawing, and hundreds of schools from all over the world take part.
 For many students, drawing is a means of understanding the world, how it looks, and how it works.
 There is increasing evidence to suggest that drawing is the single most powerful tool for learning and retaining new ideas.

 Drawing is a transferable skill which can be integrated into the entire curriculum.
 We believe in drawing to learn not learning to draw!
 Watch our video with Big Draw patron Sir Roger Penrose on how drawing can be used for maths and science!

 The Big Draw believes everyone can draw and everyone should have access to the benefits of drawing.
 It is a truly universal tool that can build bridges, communicate across oceans and make dreams a reality.